 The church's intentions were nearly lost in all the discussion of Morgan Hill's controversial plans to annex more than 200 acres just outside the city's limits.
-Most attention was focused on the city's hope to use the land for sports, recreation and leisure projects that would
+Most attention was focused on the city's hope to use the land for sports, recreation and leisure projects that would generate revenue for an agriculture-preservation program.

-GOOGLE MAPS/NATHAN DONATO-WEINSTEIN

-The yellow outline shows the land acquired by the Diocese of San Jose.
+GOOGLE MAPS/NATHAN DONATO-WEINSTEIN The yellow outline shows the land acquired by the Diocess of San Jose.

 But the annexation would have also brought into the city about 40 acres that the Diocese has assembled for a new, 1,600-student school.
 That land needs to be annexed to become developable and hook up with services.
+That's not happening anytime soon after the Local Agency Formation Commission voted against the annexation on Friday.
+You can read more about that decision here.